What is the mission of Professional Dimensions?

 What is the Charitable Fund project?

-The biennial selection of a Charitable Fund project was developed as a way to strengthen a high-performing or high-potential initiative by infusing both volunteer time and financial support over a two-year period.
+The biennial selection of a Charitable Fund project was developed as a way to support a local non-profit organization or initiatative by infusing both volunteer time and financial support over a two-year period.
 At the same time, it gives members an opportunity to work together toward helping individuals and organizations in Milwaukee.
 Click here to learn more about our current project.

 How do I nominate an organization for consideration as the next Charitable Fund project?